 This openness to novelty and change made HFMA ideally positioned to adopt Design Thinking as a strategy-creation methodology.
 And once this was accepted, the key tenets of Design Thinking began rapidly to ripple through the planning process.

-It became clear the staff needed (and wanted) to be actively involved in the planning, and in the execution, of this strategic framework.
+It became clear the staff needed (and wanted) to be actively involved in the planning and execution of this strategic framework.
 They needed to own it, rather than have it thrust upon them.
 With Design Thinking as our approach, a wide variety of our staff were included from the beginning; this inclusion helped them witness first-hand and intimately understand the challenges faced by our members.

 “How can HFMA help healthcare leaders meet the challenges of today while creating a sustainable healthcare system?”